About OpenOcean

 Great Barrier Reef, Australia

-Meet the Ocean Expert
+Meet the Ocean Experts

-OpenOcean is led by a passionate individual dedicated to ocean health and conservation, bringing together expertise in marine science, engineering, and data analysis.
+OpenOcean is led by a passionate team dedicated to ocean health and conservation, bringing together expertise in marine science, engineering, and data analysis.
 We are always looking to expand our team with like-minded experts.

 Srikanth Samy